CPunch/ConvoBot/README.md

 - Create a discord bot and put it's token in a file called "client-token"
 - You add the bot to whatever servers/channels you want to simulate
 - run setup.sh && run.sh
-- run scrapeChannels.py to scrape the channels (this might take a while!)
+- edit & run scrapeChannels.py to scrape the channels you want to train off of (this might take a while!)
 - after that, run train.py (on your machine using tensorflow-gpu, or google's cloud compute service)
 - finally run the bot, cause it to talk by pinging it.